DSim Cloud Benefits Demo Instructions

 and simulation separately:

 To run the script, Left-click on the TERMINAL tab.
 All commands have to be executed in the DSim Desktop terminal by selecting it from the terminal drop-down menu.
-Make sure that the terminal is in the test folder (testcase) then execute the script by entering Set-ExecutionPolicy Bypass -Scope Process -Force; .\run_sequentially.ps1 in the terminal:
+Make sure that the terminal is in the test folder (testcase) then execute the script by entering Set-ExecutionPolicy Bypass -Scope Process -Force; .\run_sequentially.ps1 in the terminal if you're on Windows.
+If you're on Linux, enter sh run_sequentially.sh.

 Note:This step takes about 60 minutes, and can be skipped